 What significant findings have you established in your field?

-Peter Dahlberg: Simultaneous optical microscopy and FIB milling removes registration errors, avoiding diffraction and mismatch limits, and enables precise milling that preserves fluorescently labeled structures for cryo-electron tomography within the final lamella.
+Peter Dahlberg: Simultaneous optical microscopy and FIB milling removes many of these sources of guidance error by enabling real-time feedback for precise milling that preserves fluorescently labeled structures for cryo-electron tomography within the final lamella.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.